Garry Gary Beers: Personal life

-Beers was given his double name at school, it was later misprinted on the cover of INXS' 1980 debut album, INXS, as Garry Gary Beers.
+Beers was given his double name at school.
+It was later misprinted on the cover of INXS' 1980 debut album, INXS, as Garry Gary Beers.
 Very rarely given as Gary, Beers adopted the alternative spelling, which appears on merchandise and personal items such as guitar picks.

 Garry and Jourdan Beers married in September 2007.
 They live in Los Angeles and enjoy volunteering for several animal rescue organisations.
-They have a pair of twins.
+They have twins.
 Beers also has two daughters from his first marriage to Jodie Crampton, and a son from his short relationship with Shelley Preston.